Frueber/MidiTapTempoPedal/README.md

 ### Ports

-- 1 TS Jack (Mono 1/4" Guitar Cable Jack).
+- 1 TS jack (mono 1/4" guitar/instrument cable jack).
 - 2 MIDI ports (5 pin).
 - 1 5.5mm x 2.1mm 9V DC electrical jack (chosen power source).
   > Most tap tempo pedals won't need a power source as a 5V signal will come from the connected pedal.
 This version is opting for a separate 9V power source to ensure that the Arduino will always have enough power for operation with any connected device(s).

 ### Peripherals

-- 1 guitar pedal foot switch.
+- 1 momentary foot switch button.
   > As the Arduino will handle the NC / NO (normally closed / normally open) circuit for button presses there isn't a need for a complex button that can support NC / NO or bypass circuitry.
 A simple two-pole momentary foot switch is perfect for the job.
+- 1 switch, such as a single DIP, slide, toggle, or on/off switch.
+  or
+  1 2-pin connector; an additional jumper cap would be needed.
+  > Used for switching between a NC or NO (normally closed/open) tempo signal.
+If connecting to a device via the instrument cable jack make sure to check the specification of that device before use; choose NC or NO accordingly.

 ### Components